Sharded blockchain architecture

 Stake-based entry

-Validators join the active set by staking into the network and meeting runtime requirements for uptime, software, and key registration.
+Validators join the active set by staking into the network and meeting uptime and software requirements.

 Random assignment